 In markets in action we will discover how firms set prices and learn about the workings of free markets.
 Then we learn how markets fail covering topics such as pollution, healthcare and education, together with an examination of how governments intervene in markets to correct market failure.
 This part of the course demonstrates how economics is related to many elements of our day to day lives.

-In national and international economy we learn about the recent performance of the UK economy with respect to topical issues such as the credit crunch, the great recession of 2008 to 2009, the public debt crisis and Brexit while also considering how the UK economy fits into the wider global economy.
+In Macroeconomics we learn about the recent performance of the UK economy with respect to topical issues such as the credit crunch, the great recession of 2008 to 2009, the public debt crisis and Brexit while also considering how the UK economy fits into the wider global economy.
+We consider the relative importance of Macroeconomic objectives and how they support or conflict with one another.